 - Administrative workers — Workers who perform office duties related to managing or the business’s general operations, not including manual labor

 - Company executives — Workers who primarily handle management duties, hire or fire other workers, and supervise at least two full-time employees or an equivalent number of part-time employees

 - Certain professional workers — This category includes “learned professionals” who work in fields requiring specialized knowledge (e.g., doctors, lawyers, academic professors) and “creative professionals” who work on the artistic side of some creative project.

 - “Highly compensated” workers — This is a catch-all category that includes anyone in a business who makes at least $107,432 per year and primarily handles executive functions.

 - Computer workers — This category includes computer programmers, software engineers, systems analysts, and other workers with similar job duties.
 Essentially, the employee’s duties must involve designing, analyzing, or working with computer software or hardware somehow.

 - Outside sales workers — Workers who obtain orders or contracts for their business’s services or use of their business’s facilities.
 To qualify for this exemption, an outside sales worker must spend most of their time away from their employer’s primary place of business.

 Have You Been Misclassified as an Exempt Worker Under the FLSA?
 Contact Us Today

-The Tennessee overtime lawyers at the Employment and Consumer Law Group are dedicated to protecting the rights of workers who are not being treated fairly.
+The Tennessee overtime lawyers at the Employment and Commerce Law Group are dedicated to protecting the rights of workers who are not being treated fairly.
 If you believe you are being denied overtime pay you earned, contact us today for a free consultation with an experienced employment attorney.